-Author: admin in: Tutorials
+Author: Paul Henriques in: Tutorials

 Material Resource Planning, or MRP, is the process of translating a production schedule for an end product to a set of time-based requirements for all of the sub-assemblies and parts needed to make that set of finished goods.
 MRP should be used as a decision support system that provides suggested orders.
 Planners make any required modifications to the suggested orders and then finalize them.
 I.e., MRP is used to suggest a schedule of what parts should be available, and when, to satisfy part demand.

 MRP calculates material requirements and schedules based on the following factors.
 The two simplest factors are supply, what you have, and demand, what you need.
 After that, it gets more complicated:

 MRP calculates the projected inventory by looking at what’s currently in stock (Inventory), any vendor purchase orders or work orders (Supply), minus sales orders (Demand).
 Or, as a formula: Projected Inventory = Inventory + Supply – Demand.
 Often, this is done manually on an MRP table:

 With this, based on upcoming demand, you can calculate when you will need to increase supply to ensure that you meet client demand.